kutuluk/js13k-2d/README.md

 #### `position: Renderer.Point`

-The coordinate of the sprite.
+The coordinates of the sprite.

 #### `rotation: number`